 Fall would come and I’d use the mower to crunch up the leaves and toss it into the garden mix.

-We even burn wood, paper, cardboard in the garden and mix in the ashes to the soil- in the early spring.
+We even burn wood, paper, and cardboard in the garden and mix in the ashes to the soil in the early spring.

 Ruth comments that one year she got sick of waiting for the “plow-man” to till her garden and decided to just stick her seeds right into the mulch.
 Lo- an-behold, this little mistake turned out to be a brilliant no-till gardening method!
 Ruth and I, we were meant to be friends!

 We put in all of our time and efforts at the beginning of the gardening season- planting and mulching.
 Then, when we decide garden burn-out has set in, we retreat to other projects.
 When we head back to the garden for a look, it’s heavenly to see the produce flourishing in amazing moist soil and practically no weeds!
-All I do is walk through, coving up any weeds that might have snuck through, with mulched grass, and step on it as I walk by, compacting it down.
+For any annual weeds / perennial weeds all I do is walk through, coving up any weed growth that might have snuck through with mulched grass, and step on it as I walk by, compacting it down.